d-oliveros/ngSmoothScroll/README.md

 # Usage - As a directive

-This module provides three directives:
+This module provides two directives:

 ####smoothScroll: